 Research in the mathematical sciences at London Met is mainly conducted in the areas of statistics and pure mathematics.
-This research is carried out within StORM, the Statistics, Operational Research and Mathematics Research Centre, (established in 1992 after success in the RAE 1992).
+This research is carried out within StORM, the Statistics, Operational Research and Mathematics Research Group, (established in 1992 after success in the RAE 1992).
 StORM currently has four research-active members of staff and complements the extensive teaching programme of the Mathematical Sciences Group.
 During the last few years we had five PhD completions.

 StORM was successful in the Research Excellence Framework (REF) 2014 where over 50% of outputs were assessed as internationally excellent or world-leading and 40% of impacts were assessed as internationally excellent.